TIY-NET-Tampa/fee-c6/assignments/hello-world/README.md

 ### Epic Mode

-- Install an `oh-my-zsh` theme of your liking.
-Take a screenshot of your terminal with the theme installed.
 - Create a full layout for your page (heading, navigation, sidebar, footer, etc.).
 - Use more complex CSS selectors than we covered in class.